kovidgoyal/rapydscript-ng/README.md

 to an experienced Python developer.
 The most important such gotchas are listed
 below:

-- Truthiness in JavaScript is very different from Python.
-Empty lists and dicts are ``False`` in Python but ``True`` in JavaScript.
-The compiler could work around that, but not without a significant performance cost, so it is best to just get used to checking the length instead of the object directly.

 - Operators in JavaScript are very different from Python. ``1 + '1'`` would be an error in Python, but results in ``'11'`` in JavaScript.
 Similarly, ``[1] + [1]`` is a new list in Python, but a string in JavaScript.
 Keep that in mind